teivah/100-go-mistakes/README.md

 * 37 - Inaccurate string iteration
 * 38 - Misusing trim functions
 * 39 - Under-optimized strings concatenation
-* 40 - Useless string conversion
+* 40 - Useless string conversions
 * 41 - Substring and memory leaks

 ### Chapter 6 - Functions and Methods

 * 42 - Not knowing which type of receiver to use
 * 43 - Never using named result parameters
-* 44 - Unintended side-effects with named result parameters
+* 44 - Unintended side effects with named result parameters
 * 45 - Returning a nil receiver
 * 46 - Using a filename as a function input
-* 47 - Ignoring how defer arguments and receivers are evaluated
+* 47 - Ignoring how defer arguments and receivers are evaluated (argument evaluation, pointer and value receivers)

 ### Chapter 7 - Error Management